FabianRup/FabianRup.github.io/content/publications/journal-article-2/index.md

 - "Martin Steinegger"
 - "Detlev Arendt"
 author_notes:
-- "Equal contribution"
+- "Equal contribution"   # for Fabian
-- "Equal contribution"
+- "Equal contribution"   # for Nikolaos
+- ""                     # no note
+- ""                     # no note
+- ""                     # no note
+- ""                     # no note
 date: "2023-05-12T00:00:00Z"

 # Display this page in the Featured widget?